Biodiversity credits

 We’re really happy to report that we’ve made significant strides in creating and launching the biodiversity market.
 Primarily through ethical transfer of traditional ecological knowledge.

-Savimbo was formed to give them autonomy in, and access to climate markets.
+Savimbo was formed to give them autonomy in, control of, and access to climate markets.
 So we co-wrote a methodology based on their traditional activities and totemic animals — and then used complexity science and emerging technology to translate these activities for financial markets!

 Now listing on international exchanges